Bill King (Royal Navy officer): Solo circumnavigation

 King's boat, the two-masted Galway Blazer II, a cold-molded plywood schooner, was specially designed for him by Angus Primrose.
 It is not certain whether the boat was named after The Galway Blazers, a local fox hunting club in Galway, Ireland, which dates to 1839.

 Based on boats he had seen in China, the 42 ft schooner had a junk rig (a sail stiffened by battens).
 In this regard Galway Blazer II was similar to Jester, the junk-rigged Folkboat used by former Royal Marine Colonel Herbert Hasler in the first single-handed cross-Atlantic race (OSTAR).

 King, Hasler and Primrose had "teamed up" to design the boat, which was displayed "at the London Boat Show in January 1968".
 King's intention to sail around the world was overtaken by the institution in March 1968 of the Sunday Times Golden Globe Race.
 Aged 58, King became the oldest participant in what was the first organised round the world solo yacht race.
+The building of the boat and the preparations for the race were featured in a Look at Life short film entitled single-handed sailors.

 In Deep Water, King explained that he joined the race as a means of recovering psychologically from fifteen years of service in submarines.
 This, he said, had left him "a nervous wreck".
 He had planned to sail around the world before he heard of the race, which "sort of caught up with me."
 An aunt's legacy provided him with the means to finance the boat.

 King was sponsored by the Daily Express and Sunday Express newspapers.

 One of the shortcomings of the boat was that it had neither guard rails or shrouds to hold on to.
 King solved this problem with a steel wire that stretched from bow to stern, to which he clipped a harness.
 His method was then copied by fellow racers Loïck Fougeron and Bernard Moitessier.